Jobs in sport and exercise science – 9 to consider

 #4 Strength and conditioning coach

-In the run-up to an event like the Olympics and Paralympics, athletes will work closely with strength and conditioning coaches with goals such as improving performance and reducing the risk of injuries.
+In the run-up to an event like the Olympics and Paralympics, athletes work closely with strength and conditioning coaches to achieve goals such as improving performance and reducing the risk of injury.
 As a strength and conditioning coach, you’ll focus on the personalised programs individuals need to hit their targets.
-Your knowledge will feed into training and recovery programs that will optimise everything from mobility and power to endurance.
-Besides professional athletes, you could also work with individuals to help them attain personal goals.
+Your knowledge will inform training and recovery programs that optimise everything from mobility and power to endurance.
+Besides professional athletes, you can also work with individuals to help them achieve their personal goals.
 Or even older people, who benefit from conditioning coaching to build strength to prevent things like falls.

 #5 Community fitness and recreation programmer

 Work at the heart of your community.
-You could create, facilitatie and manage sports, recreation and physical activity initiatives for all ages across your community.
+You could create, facilitate and manage sports, recreation and physical activity initiatives for all ages across your community.
 Improving health, quality of life and enjoyment.
-You might also be involves in creating programs aimed at specific problems, such as combating obesity or chronic illnesses.
+You might also be involved in creating programs aimed at specific problems, such as combating obesity or chronic illnesses.

 #6 Performance analyst